Hckmar9/hckmar9/README.md

 ## Hello World!
 My name is Tere :information_desk_person:
-I'm a dynamic and driven IT Project Manager with a passion for technology and a talent for leading teams to success.
-With a background in computer science and over 16 years of experience in the field, I'm well-versed in a wide range of technologies and I've a deep understanding of the intricacies of project management.
+I'm an IT Project Manager with over 16 years of experience in the technology sector.
+I specialize in leading cross-functional teams and fostering innovation to drive business success.

 ### My role as Technical Project Manager 🔭

-I'm skilled in leading cross-functional teams to be able to motivate and inspire my team members to achieve their full potential.
-An essential ability for my role is to think strategically and outside the box, that has allowed me to identify opportunities for innovation and implement new solutions that drive business growth.
+In my role, I motivate teams to reach their full potential, strategically identifying opportunities for innovation and implementing effective solutions.

-Analytical skills and eye for detail makes a PM an expert problem solver, also the ability to anticipate and mitigate risks is second to none.
-I believe that dedication to our work and our teams is unmatched, we should we always willing to go the extra mile to ensure the success of our projects.
+Problem-solving, anticipating potential challenges, and mitigating risks are central to ensuring the success of projects.

-I'm a strong advocate for diversity and inclusion in the tech industry, I like to support people, mostly women who looking to break into the field.
-My goal is to achieve a positive impact in the world through technology.
+I am passionate about creating opportunities for individuals in tech.
+I am committed to leveraging technology to make a positive difference in the world.

-Strong teams, define a force of innovation, diversity, and progress.
+I believe that strong teams are the foundation of innovation, variety, and progress.

 <a href="https://app.daily.dev/hckmar"><img src="https://api.daily.dev/devcards/v2/U6Ax8dwrGZd659zGDhl3x.png?type=default&r=6g5" width="356" alt="Hckmar's Dev Card"/></a>